Web3NL/motoko-book/src/advanced-types/generics.md

 In our own words, generic types allow us to write code that *generalizes* over many possible types.
 In fact, that is where they get there name from.

 ## Type parameters and type arguments
 In Motoko, [custom types](/common-programming-concepts/types.html#the-type-keyword), [functions](/common-programming-concepts/functions.html) and [classes](/common-programming-concepts/objects-and-classes/classes.html) can specify *generic type parameters*.
-Type parameters have *names* and are supplied by adding them in between angle brackets `< >`.
-The angle brackets are supplied directly after the *name* of the type, function or class.
+Type parameters have *names* and are declared by adding them in between angle brackets `< >`.
+The angle brackets are declared directly after the *name* of the type, function or class (before any other parameters).

 ### Type parameters
 Here's a custom type alias for a [tuple](/common-programming-concepts/types/tuples.html), that has the *conventional* generic type parameter `T`: